 Before Your Surgery

 Tell your provider what medications you take.
 Include those bought over the counter.
 Also include herbs or supplements.
 Be sure to mention if you take prescription blood thinners.
-This includes Coumadin (warfarin).
+This includes warfarin, clopidogrel, and aspirin.

 Have any tests your provider asks for, such as blood tests.